TenTen-Teng/DATA551_GreenGoldDashboard/proposal.md

      - **se**: The economic sector classification.
      - **value**: The number of registered jobs in each economic sector.

-   - **Wage Distribution Data (imss_wages)**: This table records wage levels for different municipalities and years, allowing us to assess income distribution.
+   - **Wage Distribution Data (imss_minimumwages.csv)**: This table records wage levels for different municipalities and years, allowing us to assess income distribution.
 We will use:
      - **year**: The year of observation.
      - **mun**: The municipality code.
      - **trat**: Whether the municipality is an avocado-producing region.